Yale-BIM/f25-assignments/assignment-2/README.md

 Students taking CPSC-4590 will be evaluated over 180 pts.
 Those taking CPSC-5590, will be evaluated over 220 pts.

-**Note on Part II of the assignment:** Part II provides extra credit for those at the top of the leaderboard in Gradescope.
+**Note on Part II of the assignment:** Part II provides extra credit for the students that obtain best performance in this part of the assignment.
+The extra credit (2 pts) will be counted for the final course grade
-The extra credit (2 pts) will be counted for the final course grade (beyond whatever points students get for this assignment).
+(beyond whatever points students get for this assignment).

 ## Setup